reviewboard/rbtools/docs/rbtools/rbt/commands/land.rst

 .. code-block:: console
    :caption: Attempting to land a change that isn't approved:

-   $ rbt close --json my-branch
+   $ rbt land --json my-branch
    {
        "approval_failure": {
            "message": "This review is not marked Ship It!",